-We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the cash basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Akron/Summit County Public Library, Summit County (the Library) as of and for the year ended December 31, 2014, and the related notes to the financial statements, which collectively comprise the Library's basic financial statements and have issued our report thereon dated September 28, 2016, wherein we noted the Library uses a special purpose framework other than generally accepted accounting principles.
+We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the cash basis financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Akron/Summit County Public Library, Summit County (the Library) as of and for the year ended December 31, 2015, and the related notes to the financial statements, which collectively comprise the Library's basic financial statements and have issued our report thereon dated September 28, 2016, wherein we noted the Library uses a special purpose framework other than generally accepted accounting principles.
+We also noted the Library adopted new accounting guidance in Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27.